-Bunions can form for several reasons.
-Some people are born with them but most develop over time due to improper shoe gear, loose ligaments, or changes in the shape of the joint over time.
-Heredity has been shown to play the major role in bunion formation, with certain families having multiple members with bunions.
-Statistically, women are more likely than men to have painful bunions predominantly from the unyielding style of shoes seen today.
+Bunions can develop and progress over time due to improper footwear, loose ligaments, or changes in the shape of the joint over time.
+Statistically, women are more likely than men to have painful bunions, due in large part to women’s footwear being narrow, placing higher demand on the joints of the foot.
 Abnormal mechanical function of the foot can also play a role in the development of bunions.

-Weil Foot & Ankle Institute proudly offers two proprietary procedures available for treating bunions.
-They are:
+Weil Foot & Ankle Institute proudly offers two proprietary procedures for treating bunions.
+These are:

-Lapiplasty – which addresses the instability by fusing a joint in the midfoot
+- Lapiplasty: Addresses the instability by fusing a joint in the midfoot.

-Scarfplasty – which realigns the bones and allows for a shorter recovery time than most bunion procedures.
-Both feet can be treated in a single surgery and patients can bear weight almost immediately after surgery.
+- Scarfplasty: Also known as the “Scarf Procedure,” this surgery was developed by the surgeons at Weil Foot & Ankle Institute and is now utilized worldwide.
+Scarfplasty aligns the bones and allows for a shorter recovery time than most bunion procedures.
+Both feet can be treated in a single surgery and patients can bear weight almost immediately after.

-Surgical procedures for bunion removal are usually performed on an outpatient basis in either a surgical center or hospital.
-In many cases, other associated conditions such as hammertoes, corns, or calluses, at the same time.
+Surgical procedures for bunion removal are usually performed in the outpatient setting, either in a surgical center or hospital.
+In many cases, other associated conditions such as hammer toes may be corrected at the same time.

 View research and publications from Weil Foot & Ankle Institute on bunion surgery: